-Having prior welding experience and knowing the right people (Doug and Brenda) with container experience, at Metal Yard Art.
+Having prior welding experience and knowing the right people (Doug and Brenda) with container experience.
 Located here in metropolitan Phoenix.
 The project was set to move forward.
 Because of our knowledge we chose to use used containers and chose two quality containers for our project.

 Using high cube straight that are wind and water tight is a must.
 In addition, there should be little to no damage.
 Any dents should be in areas that will be cut away during construction.
 It is a good sign if the doors are straight and open and close smoothly, and latch well.

 Because these units will be separated and moved one side at a time, then be rejoined at a second site, we felt it wise to leave some of the inter walls for added strength

 With 2, 12-foot openings, this allows for plenty of open space to prevent the cabin fever that can be part of a narrow container home.
 I feel it is very important to feel comfortable in our unit.

 Picking straight strong container makes a huge difference in the way the inside will look at the end of the projects.

 Thanks to the integrity in the way Doug and Brenda do their work, my floor plan is just what I was looking for